stoyan-stoyanov/llmflows/docs/user_guide/Agents.md

     perform very poorly with the `gpt-3.5` family of models.

 Our next stop is the "Observation" flowstep.
 In this flowstep, we will use the output of the previous step to invoke the right tool that the agent wants to use.
-To do that, we can use the `FunctionalFlowStep` and pass a function that will parse the previous output based on the specifications in the `system_prompt`:
+To do that, we can use the `FunctionalFlowStep` and pass a function that will parse the previous output based on the specifications in the `system_prompt`.

-In `tools.py`
+In `tools.py`:
 ```python
 def tool_selector(thought_action: str) -> str:
     """Invokes a tool based on the action specified in the agent output"""